-Block Engineering's (Block's) laser-based products utilize next generation quantum cascade lasers (QCLs) and infrared absorption spectroscopy.
-QCLs were invented and first fabricated at Bell Laboratories in the late '70s by Federico Capasso, Jerome Faist and their colleagues, but their wide use for applications outside the laboratories has only started a few years ago.
+Block Engineering's laser-based products utilize next generation quantum cascade lasers (QCLs) and infrared absorption spectroscopy.
+QCLs were invented and first fabricated at Bell Laboratories in the late '70s by Federico Capasso, Jerome Faist and their colleagues, but their wide use for applications outside the laboratory is much more recent.

 Block has used its decades-long experience with infrared spectroscopy and system-level packaging to develop complete systems that are capable of detecting and identifying substances.
 Even though the heart of the Block systems is the QCL, thermal stabilization, elimination of environmental interferences, algorithmic analysis and telecommunications-type of packaging expertise have all contributed to the development of the laser-based systems offered by Block today.

 The following documents are available for more detailed information regarding our technologies and products: